 Verification of Application.
 The ECDIS must provide a method to ensure that updates have been correctly applied to the System Database

 Log File.
-ECDIS must keep a record of updates, including time of application and identification parameters described in the applicable Product Specification, through a log file.
+ECDIS must keep a record of updates to all S-100 data products through a log file.
 The log file must contain, for each update applied to or rejected by the System Database, the following information:

 .1 date and time of application